StuyPulse/stuyvision-lib/README.md

 A library for interactive computer vision development, forked from a [project](https://github.com/ChesleyTan/java-vision-gui) by two StuyPulse alumni.

+## Features
+- Generically read frames from cameras, videos, and images with `CaptureSource`
+- Automatic resizing of capture source frames to desired size
+- Map `CaptureSource`s to `VisionModule`s to compare how algorithms work on various capture sources

+And, while you're using the GUI:
+- Display images to the GUI at intermediate points during processing, to see what each step in the algorithm is doing
+- Display arbitrary text ("tags") under images posted by vision modules
+- Dynamically tune vision module variables through the GUI with:
+    - automatically generated sliders for integer and floating point variables declared in vision modules
+    - automatically generated checkboxes for boolean variables declared in vision modules

 ## Installing OpenCV on your machine

 If JAVA_HOME is not set, set it with